dan1el789/OperatingSystem/threads/README.md

 # Threads

 ## What is the difference between processes and threads?
+Every process can have one or more threads and each thread belong to one process.
 ## Explain Data Decomposition.

 ## When does parallel programming pay off?